philips-labs/terraform-aws-github-runner/README.md

 }]
 ```

-_**Note**_: When using Windows runners it's recommended to keep a few runners warmed up due to the minutes-long cold start time.
+_**Note**_: When using Windows runners, we recommend keeping a few runners warmed up due to the minutes-long cold start time.

 #### Supported config <!-- omit in toc -->